hashicorp/vault-service-broker/README.md

-The service broker has an opinionated setup of policies and mounts to provide a simplified user experience for getting started which matches the organizational model of CloudFoundry.
+The service broker has an opinionated setup of policies and mounts to provide a simplified user experience for getting started which matches the organizational model of Cloud Foundry.
 However an application may require access to existing data or backends.

 Once the broker creates the policy for a service id `cf-<instance_id>` that